artus9033/chartjs-plugin-dragdata/demos/README.md

 - `configurationOverrides`: A `Partial<ChartConfiguration>` object that can be used to override the default configuration of the chart for the test.

+- `resetData`: a function that resets the data to the original shape passed in to `setupTest()`; invoked in-between groups of test steps

 The key files in this module are located in the `src` directory, as follows:

 - `templates/layout.html.ejs` - an [EJS](https://ejs.co/) template that is core for each of the demos